24 December 2024

 and attitudes would change out of necessity

-and invention.
-Most of the novels I read
+Most of the fantasy novels I read

-stay on earth but change the time period.
+stay on earth, but change the time period.

 Often the plot begins after catastrophic